MCP Prompts

 Reports and Dashboards

-An AI can create various types of reports which can include visual elements to provide a dashboard view of the report data.
-Reports can include and combine data from multiple sources.
-In the prompt, provide information about the type of report you want, the data sources to use, the output format, visual elements that you'd like to see in the report, colors to use, and whether the data should be processed in some way such as aggregating or totaled.
+An AI can create various types of reports that include visual elements to provide a dashboard view of the report data.
+Reports can combine data from multiple sources.
+In the prompt, provide information about the type of report you want, the data sources to use, the output format, visual elements that you'd like to see, colors to use, and whether the data is to be aggregated or totaled.
 For example:

 "Create a report about the users in my site.
 Include charts and graphs to show aggregated information and totals."